-- 1 Check the Zyxel Device's management mode. - If the Zyxel Device is in standalone mode, the default password is 1234.
+- 1 Clear your browser's cache. - 2 Check the Zyxel Device's management mode. - If the Zyxel Device is in standalone mode, the default password is 1234.
 If you have changed the username and password, use the ones you configured to log in. - If the Zyxel Device is in cloud mode, use the Nebula Local credentials Password to log into the cloud mode local GUI.
-The Local credentials Password can be found in Site-wide > Configure > Site settings Device configuration: Local credentials: Password in the NCC portal. - 2 Depending on your Zyxel Device's management mode, make sure you have entered the correct user name and password.
+The Local credentials Password can be found in Site-wide > Configure > Site settings > Device configuration: Local credentials: Password in the NCC portal. - 3 Depending on your Zyxel Device's management mode, make sure you have entered the correct user name and password.
 These fields are case-sensitive, so check if [Caps Lock] is on or off. - Note: Steps 1 and 2 are applicable if you get an "Invalid password" error message when using some functions in the ZON utility.
-See Section 2.3 on page 24 for more information. - 3 Disconnect and re-connect the power adapter or PoE power injector to restart the Zyxel Device. - 4 If this does not work, you have to reset the Zyxel Device to its factory defaults.
-See Section 24.6 on page 219.
+See Section 2.3 on page 23 for more information. - 4 Disconnect and re-connect the power adapter or PoE power injector to restart the Zyxel Device. - If this does not work, you have to reset the Zyxel Device to its factory defaults.
+See Section 24.6 on page 226.